Sunfire (character): Publication history

 Created by writer Roy Thomas and artist Don Heck, Sunfire first appeared in X-Men #64 (January 1970).
 As of 2025, Sunfire has appeared in 87 comic book issues.

-Sunfire also appeared in the Iron Man comics issues #67-70 & 98 (1974-1977) and the Wolverine issues #55-60 (June-September of 1992).
+Sunfire also appeared in the Iron Man comics issues #67–70 & 98 (1974–1977) and the Wolverine issues #55–60 (June–September of 1992).

 In 1998, Marvel published the miniseries Sunfire and Big Hero Six, presenting Sunfire's brief membership in a new superhero team sanctioned by the Japanese government.

 Maximum Security issues #1 & 3 featured Sunfire.

 Sunfire became part of the Exiles in issue #7 (December 5, 2001), manifesting as the woman version of the character from an alternate reality.

 Writer Rick Remender included Sunfire as a member of the Uncanny Avengers, starting with issue #5 (March 27, 2013).

-He joined X-Men Unlimited Infinity in issue #106 (September 25, 2023), and as of 2025, his latest appearance was in Doom's Division issue #2 (April 30, 2025).
+He joined X-Men Unlimited Infinity in issue #106 (September 25, 2023) and had a major supporting role in the 2025 limited series Doom's Division, a tie-in to the storyline One World Under Doom.

+In June 2026, it was announced that Sunfire would appear in the miniseries Queen in Black: Defenders of Light and Dark, a tie-in to the "Queen in Black" crossover event.
+Writer Tom Waltz included Sunfire as he was a longtime fan of the character and felt that his nuclear powers made him a good fit for the Defenders.